khandelwal/khandelwal.github.io/work.md

 I currently work at [18F](https://18f.gsa.gov) as Deputy Director of Transformation Services.
-Before that I was a [Technology and Innovation Fellow](http://www.consumerfinance.gov/jobs/technology-innovation-fellows/) at the [Consumer Financial Protection Bureau](http://www.consumerfinance.gov/).
+Before 18F I was a [Technology and Innovation Fellow](http://www.consumerfinance.gov/jobs/technology-innovation-fellows/) at the [Consumer Financial Protection Bureau](http://www.consumerfinance.gov/).